If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 Additionally, there’s a dedicated preset for each video resolution and frame rate.

 If you are using a different action camera, as I did in this video, don’t worry about it.
 You can still remove the fisheye effect.

 Select the preset which matches your camera and settings, or the one which is closest to your settings.

-Drop-in over your video and then go the Effect Control tab.
+Drop in over your video and then go to the Effect Control tab.